 Dr. McKoy received her Doctorate in Education (Ed.D) and an Educational Specialist Degree (Ed.
 S.) in Educational Leadership from the University of North Carolina at Greensboro, a Masters Degree in Middle Grades Education from Appalachian State University, and a Bachelor of Science Degree in Special Education with certification in Learning Disabilities from Winston-Salem State University.

-In 2002, she graduated from the Principals’ Executive Program – Leadership Program for Assistant Principals at the University of North Carolina at Chapel Hill and received the Program’s Outstanding Academic Achievement Award.
-In February 2006, she graduated from the Principals’ Executive Program – Leadership Program for New Principals at the University of North Carolina at Chapel Hill and received the prestigious Jack McCall Award.
-She was also accepted into The National Scholars Honor Society.
+She graduated from the Principals’ Executive Program – Leadership Program for Assistant Principals at the University of North Carolina at Chapel Hill and received the Program’s Outstanding Academic Achievement Award and she graduated from the Principals’ Executive Program – Leadership Program for New Principals at the University of North Carolina at Chapel Hill and received the prestigious Jack McCall Award.
+In addition, she was accepted into The National Scholars Honor Society.

 Dr. McKoy began her teaching career at the former Petree Middle School and later taught at Hanes-Lowrance Middle School.
 She served as an instructor at the Math and Science Academy of Excellence at Winston-Salem State University.